 Spacious Showers.
-Today’s showers can include body sprays, rain shower heads, hand showers, multiple shower heads, therapeutic lights, seats, and infinity drains.
-A step-in shower without a curb (Roman style shower) is safe for people of all ages.
-Some are choosing to bundle the shower and tub in a “room,” by placing the freestanding tub in the center of the shower zone, explains Brian Johnson, principal, Collaborative Design Architects, Billings, Mt.
-The room’s dimensions can be 6 x 8 or 6 x 9 feet.
-“The tub floats in that shower space and it looks very sculptural,” Johnson says of the completely tiled area within the master bath.
+Today's showers can include body sprays, rain showerheads, hand showers, multiple shower heads, therapeutic lights, seats, and infinity drains.
+A step-in shower without a curb (Roman-style shower) is safe for people of all ages.
+Some are choosing to bundle the shower and tub in a "room," by placing the freestanding tub in the center of the shower zone, explains Brian Johnson, principal, Collaborative Design Architects, Billings, Mt.
+The room's dimensions can be 6' x 8' or 6' x 9'.
+"The tub floats in that shower space and it looks very sculptural," Johnson says of the completely tiled area within the main bath.

 Separate toilet rooms.
-Hiding the loo behind closed doors within the master bath gives everyone more privacy, especially when the space will be used by more than one person at a time.
-Ventilation and lighting are key in this closed off space, and it’s nice to a dedicated vanity with storage if possible.
+Hiding the loo behind closed doors within the main bath gives everyone more privacy, especially when the space will be used by more than one person at a time.
+Ventilation and lighting are key in this closed-off space, and it's nice to a dedicated vanity with storage if possible.

 Vanity privacy.
 Dual sink vanities gain privacy when a shelving unit is posited between the sinks.

 Sink style.
 Undermounted sinks offer a sleek look and make countertop cleanup a cinch.

 Heated floors.
 Nothing says luxury like stepping onto a warm, tile floor.
 Radiant heat can be placed below tiles for a reasonable price — Perrin estimates about $600 or less in a small 5' x 9' bathroom.
 Johnson notes that radiant heat mats that don't use a lot of energy are an option for specific areas in the bathroom.